Breightmet: Industry

 In the township there was a quarry and several collieries, including one accessing a seam of coal 3 yds thick.
 There were handloom weavers producing quilts and counterpanes.
 Two cotton mills and a bleachworks were built.

 Governance

 In 1837 Breightmet became part of the Bolton Poor Law Union, which took responsibility for funding the Poor Law in that area.
-The township was incorporated in the borough of Bolton in 1898.
+Breightmet was formerly a township in the parish of Bolton-le-Moors, in 1866 Breightmet became a separate civil parish, on 30 September 1898 the parish was abolished and merged with Bolton and Breightmet became part of the County Borough of Bolton.
+In 1891 the parish had a population of 1720.
 Following the Local Government Act 1972, the County Borough of Bolton was abolished and Breightmet became part of the Metropolitan Borough of Bolton in Greater Manchester in 1974.
 It is represented by three councillors on Bolton Council and is part of the Bolton North-East Westminster constituency.

 Geography

 The Breightmet township, which covered 825 acre acres of hilly land was two miles north east of Bolton on Bury road.
 It was separated from Tonge with Haulgh by the Bradshaw Brook.
 Breightmet Hill, the highest point, rises to about 525 ft.

 There is a local nature reserve at Seven Acres Country Park.
 The park separates the west side of Breightmet from neighbouring Tonge Moor.